willfarrell/aws-wishlist/README.md

 # AWS Wishlist
 List of features I'd love to see come to AWS.
-For the most part, improved security, performance, feature parity with other services and data centres.
+For the most part improved security, performance, feature parity with other services and data centres.
 If you work at AWS and would like to discuss some of these items, you can find me on the `AWS Developers` Slack Workspace.

 ## ACM
 - [ ] Support storing ECDSA (P-384, P-521) certificates